 When heating the brine, bring to a boil and IMMEDIATELY pour over future pickles and spices in chosen container.
 Too much boiling will evaporate the vinegar, thus eliminating the ability to “pickle” anything.

 Let the pickles sit over night before sampling.
-Hard to resist, but the flavors will meld together over the course of its 10-14 lifespan.
+Hard to resist, but the flavors will meld together over the course of the 10-14 day lifespan.

 A note on the herbs

-Fresh herbs will give less intense flavor that dried and more may need to be used.
-Spices are stronger when fresh and stronger when ground.
+Fresh herbs will give less intense flavor than dried, and more may need to be used.
 Some spices are more intense than others, and those that have gotten a bit stale will add less flavor.

 If garlic is used, it may turn a bright blue color; there is nothing wrong with it.
 It’s the chemical reaction from the vinegar.
 Ground spices will cause a darker color pickle, whole spices will not.